cdieltje/numpyimagemanipulator/README.md

-# numpyimagemanipulator
-Assignment: Setting Up Project and Developing a Production Simulation Program
+Image manipulator

-With this project you can perform the following tasks concerning an image:
+With this project you can perform different image manipulations.
+The project is divide into two notebooks:
-- Jupyter Notebook with manipulations of image: multiplying, flipping and colouring images.
+- image_manipulations.ipynb: manipulations of image: multiplying, flipping and colouring images.
 These are one-offs, without generalisation functions.
+- image_manipulation_functions.ipynb: Generalisation functionsof image manipulations: image multiplication, grid with flips, colourful grid, grid with degrading colours, blurrer

+Each notebook starts with the loading of an image.
-- Jupyter Notebook with Generalisation function of image manipulations Each function can be applied to different images, and with different counts of rows and columns.
+Each function can be applied to different images, and with different counts of rows and columns.

 Necessary data: